StefanGerlach/CarND-Traffic-Sign-Classifier-Project/README.md

 To avoid bias in the classifier, I normalize the frequencies by random sampling images of a specific class and copying them into the set until I reach an equal count of images for each class.
 After that operation the histogram looks like this:
 ![hist_train_equal](https://github.com/StefanGerlach/CarND-Traffic-Sign-Classifier-Project/blob/master/images/hist_testdata_equalized.png "histogram of normalized class occurences in trainset")

+I dont worry about multiples images in a class because I am going to
+  * Random sample a batch from the training-set
+  * Apply data augmentation

+#### Image batching to feed them into the classifier during training
+---
+For the training process of the deep neural network I want to randomly select a batch of images at each training step.
+For this purpose I created a BatchGenerator that does the job.
+The batch generator additionally has the image preprocessing and image augmentation function that is going to be applied on each batch before it is fed to the network.
+The complete trainingset is shuffled at the start of a new epoch.

+#### Image Augmentation
+---
+To compensate the copies of the images in the training set and to give the dataset more variation for better network generalization and less overfitting, I apply image augmentation.